Whats New

 Source // 1.bp.blogspot.com

-With all the talk in 2016 of 1986 being the greatest year in thrash history (and it was), Worship Metal has decided to instead cast its eye over the huge number of thrash albums that always seem to be overlooked in favour of the likes of Slayer’s Reign In Blood, Metallica’s Master Of Puppets, Dark Angel’s Darkness Descends, Nuclear Assault’s Game Over, Kreator’s Pleasure To Kill, Flotsam And Jetsam’s Doomsday For The Deceiver, Metal Church’s The Dark, Destruction’s Eternal Devastation and Megadeth’s Peace SellsBut Who’s Buying?
+With 1986 often regarded as the greatest year in thrash history, we have decided to cast our eye over the huge number of thrash albums that seem to be overlooked in favour of the likes of Slayer‘s Reign In Blood, Metallica‘s Master Of Puppets, Megadeth’s Peace SellsBut Who’s Buying?, Dark Angel‘s Darkness Descends, Nuclear Assault‘s Game Over, Kreator‘s Pleasure To Kill, Flotsam And Jetsam‘s Doomsday For The Deceiver and Destruction‘s Eternal Devastation etc, etc.

 Sacrifice‘s debut (included here due to it’s U.S. Metal Blade release in 1986) was fiendishly evil, brutally effective and pure diabolical mayhem set to music.